 Philanthropy, Charity, Service

 "You are not here merely to make a living.
 You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
 You are here to enrich the world, and you impoverish yourself if you forget the errand."
 Woodrow Wilson

-Editor's Essay: A Review of Dr. Hew Len’s Ho’oponopono and related philosophies
+Editor's Essay: A Review of Dr. Hew Len’s Ho’oponopono plus The Secret and related philosophies

 Martin Luther King, Jr.: "Philanthropy is commendable, but it must not cause the philanthropist to overlook the circumstances of economic injustice which make philanthropy necessary."

 : “To serve is beautiful, but only if it is done with joy and a whole heart and a free mind.”

 Shelley: "When the power of imparting joy is equal to the will, the human soul requires no other heaven."

 James J. Walsh, Education of the Founding Fathers of the Republic: Education 250 years ago emphasized to students charitable service and civic responsibility: “There was something in [their education] effective for making men capable of deep thinking not for self but for others... and cultivated that civic virtue which led men to consider their brother citizens and their advantages quite as well as their own...
 At all of the colonial colleges ... [there was the] thoroughgoing conviction ... that the all important function of the college was to make men better and above all better citizens.
 They were not educating people for personal success in the life but for the benefit which they would confer on the community... they had repeated for them over and over again that education’s aim was the benefit of the community and the doing good for their fellow men.”

 Schopenhauer and the hero, risking one's life for another at the sudden realization of oneness with all